 We encourage employees and students of the campus community to enroll in PSUAlert.
 All employees and students with an access account and psu.edu e-mail automatically have their psu.edu e-mail enrolled in the system.
-They are encouraged to visit the PSUAlert portal at http://psu.edu e-mail enrolled in the system.
-They are encouraged to visit the PSUAlert portal at http://psu.edu e-mail enrolled in the system.
-They are encouraged to visit the PSUAlert portal at http://psu.edu and add phone numbers and additional e-mails.
+They are encouraged to visit the PSUAlert portal at http://psualert.psu.edu and add phone numbers and additional e-mails.
 Members of the larger community are encouraged to follow us on Twitter, Facebook, or our websites.

-In accordance with Clery Act Emergency Notification requirements and based on the April 2020 DOE guidance, the University issued emergency notifications and/or placed banners on each campus' home page to alert the campus community of the current COVID-19 pandemic and to provide necessary health and safety precautions, and updated information.
+In accordance with Clery Act Emergency Notification requirements and based on the April 2020 U.S. Department of Education guidance, the University issued emergency notifications and/or placed banners on each campus' home page to alert the campus community of the current COVID-19 pandemic and to provide necessary health and safety precautions, and updated information.